smafira-bf3r/smafira-st/index.md

 The annotation consists of assessing the similarity between the research goals of the two articles, i.e., the reference article and one of the articles from the top 10 list.
 The similarity is defined by a tree-value scale, namely, similar, uncertain, or not similar, as currently available in the SMAFIRA tool.

-More details about the assessment of the similarity is described in [2] and we show some examples below:
+More details about the assessment of the similarity is described in [2] and we show some examples below.
+Please not that the details about disease, aplication, etc are only shown for the understanding of the similarity and should NOT be annotated in the tasks.

 | PMID | Reference | Application | Disease | Disease feature | Endpoints |
 | --- | --- | --- |